jackteversham/Evolutionary-Ping-Pong/README.md

 perform well and are propagated into the population of the next generation, a survival of the fittest approach.

 The environment used is OpenAI Gym and the ES framework can be found here https://github.com/hardmaru/estool.
-A custom ES framework was also built.
+A custom ES framework was also built -- please contact me for more information.